Gibson Law Banner

 When not helping others succeed in business, Judge Gibson travels the world with his lovely Aussie bride, Michelle, swimming with sharks, trolling art galleries, and playing Texas Hold’em.

-As a twice-recognized Texas Super Lawyer, David Gibson stands out as one of the most accomplished and respected attorneys in the state.
+As a four-time Texas Super Lawyer, David Gibson stands out as one of the most accomplished and respected business litigation attorneys in the state.

 The Texas Super Lawyers selection process is rigorous and involves a statewide survey of lawyers, independent research evaluation, and peer reviews within each practice area.
 Being recognized as a Texas Super Lawyer demonstrates David’s exceptional legal skills, passion for his work, and unwavering commitment to his clients.